3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Construction of new probability space and processes

-such that the related results in Theorem \ref{prop:tilMn} hold.
+such that the related results in Lemma \ref{prop:tilMn} hold.

-To prove the results relate to the space $L^2_w(0,T;\mathbb{L}^2)$ in Theorem \ref{prop:tilMn}, we will use the Proposition \ref{prop:conv to mu} and Lemma \ref{lem:SkorohodJaku}.
+To prove the results relative to the space $L^2_w(0,T;\mathbb{L}^2)$ in Lemma \ref{prop:tilMn}, we will use the Proposition \ref{prop:conv to mu} and Lemma \ref{lem:SkorohodJaku}.
 Let us recall, that for any separable Hilbert space $H$, the elements of $H^*$ separate points in $H$, so the countable dense subset of $H^*$ also separate points in $H$.
 We also have that the Borel $\sigma$-algebras generated from strong and weak topologies are coincide, so $\{\mu_m\}$ is tight on $(H,\mathscr{S})$ equivalent to $\{\mu_m\}$ is tight on $(H,\mathscr{B}(H))$.

-Then the product probability space and the corresponding random variables of above two related results are the aims we are looking for and this completes the proof of Theorem \ref{prop:tilMn}. \end{proof}
+Then the product probability space and the corresponding random variables of above two related results are the aims we are looking for and this completes the proof of Lemma \ref{prop:tilMn}. \end{proof}